Ivinco/WordPress-Sphinx-Search-plugin/readme.txt

 !Tested up to: 3.0.3
 !Stable tag: r_2-0

 WordPress Sphinx Search Plugin allows to use Sphinx Search Server power to enable ultra-fast and feature-rich search on WordPress-based websites.
-It is especially useful if your WordPress site becomes very large.

 == Description ==